peterparkedcar165/vanillapkmn/README.md

 #### Psybeam: just like bubble beam but pierces, and uses velocitious particles instead, slow projectiles
 #### Light Screen: Increase Armor by 4 to nearby allies, it's a stronger Reflect, lasts longer and stacks with itself up to 3 levels.
 #### Charm: Blow a kiss that summons a heart on expiry or impact, enemies around that heart will have their Arrow Damage and Attack Damage reduced by half.
-#### Telekinesis: Channeled, for a set amount of seconds, lift all enemies upwards up to a certain delta height and inflict them with the glowing effect.
+#### Telekinesis: Channeled, for a set amount of seconds, lift all enemies upwards up to a certain delta height.
 When these enemies take damage, they take an extra instance of Psychic damage from the caster.

+#### Psychic Terrain: Huge terrain that boosts power of Psychic type moves, and increases Offensive Moves Charge Rate.
+Invisible hostiles inside that range are glowing.

 ### Specials:
 #### Cutiefly Line: